“Perfect small hotel and an apartment for 2-4: masses of style and wonderful owners, 2km from idyllic Fábrica beach”

 - Bicycles Available

-Ten of the rooms are spread between the original old farmhouse and the modern extension (the conversion is so good we couldn't tell the difference).
+Nearly all the rooms are spread between the original old farmhouse and the modern extension (the conversion is so good we couldn't tell the difference).
 Decor throughout is fabulous, every detail hand-picked by Marta and her mother to celebrate Portuguese artisan style.
 Expect macrame lampshades, quirky mirrors and woven-reed wall hangings; whitewashed walls and the polished concrete floor allow every detail to shine.
 Beds have superb mattresses and are dressed in the finest linens; bathrooms are gorgeous with powerful 3-way jet showers and Castelbel toiletries.

 We stayed in a ground-floor Superior Suite, and loved how spacious it was, and how private it felt, despite leading onto the pool terrace.
 A pair of gorgeous Moroccan-style floor cushions won our hearts; our daughter was enchanted by a nightly turn-down service (bringing little treats and the next day's dinner menu), and by her enormous sofabed.
 Thick stone walls and a concrete ceiling kept the room cool and quiet; we all slept deeply, til 8am or even later - quite the treat with a small child!